astramieri/oracle-ai-vector-search/docs/embedding_models.md

 # Embedding Models

-Vecto embeddings are created by **embedding models** to represent the unstructured data.
+Vector embeddings are created by **embedding models** to represent the unstructured data.

 The ```VECTOR_EMBEDDING()``` function allows you to generate vectors within the database.
 It supports the **Open Neural Net Exchange (ONNX)** framework.